-It is fully understood by the Executive Committee that many details in the proposal must necessarily be tentative.
-It is also accepted that some details may not be available at all to some authorities when formulating a proposal.
+It is appreciated by the Executive Committee that many details in the proposal must necessarily be tentative.
+It is also accepted that some details may not be available when formulating a proposal.
 Proposals should still be submitted even if some details are not settled.
-The proposal should be explicit on such matters and note that the details are not yet settled or available.
+The proposal should be explicit if some details provided are not yet settled or available.